Testing Full Mediation of Treatment Effects and the Identifiability of Causal Mechanisms: Simulations

-The binary treatment variable $D$ is generated as an indicator function $I\{\cdot\}$ based on a linear combination of pre-treatment covariates $X$ - for a nonzero coefficient vector $\beta$ - and an unobserved error term $U_1$.
-The mediator $M$ is specified as a linear function of $D$ and $X$, alongside unobserved terms $U_1$ and $U_2$, allowing for potential confounding between the treatment, mediator, and outcome if $\delta \neq 0$.
-The outcome variable $Y$ is a linear function of mediator $M$, covariates $X$ (if $\beta \neq 0$), treatment $D$ (if $\gamma \neq 0$, implying a direct effect), unobservable $U_3$, and unobservable $U_1$ (if $\delta \neq 0$).
+The binary treatment variable $D$ is generated as an indicator function $I\{\cdot\}$ based on a linear combination of pre-treatment covariates $X$ - for a nonzero coefficient vector $\beta$ - and an unobserved error term $U_D$ that affects $D$ alone.
+The mediator $M$ is specified as a linear function of $D$ and $X$, together with an idiosyncratic shock $U_M$ and a shared unobservable $U_{MY}$ whose loading $\delta$ governs mediator-outcome confounding.
+The outcome variable $Y$ is a linear function of mediator $M$, covariates $X$ (if $\beta \neq 0$), treatment $D$ (if $\gamma \neq 0$, implying a direct effect), an idiosyncratic shock $U_Y$, and the same shared unobservable $U_{MY}$ (with loading $\delta$).
 When $\gamma = 0$, the treatment effect is fully mediated by $M$, satisfying Assumption \ref{Afullmed}.
 When $\gamma \neq 0$, a direct effect of $D$ on $Y$ exists, violating full mediation.
-The unobserved terms $U_1, U_2, U_3$ are standard normally distributed and independent of each other and of $X$, which is a vector of $p$ normally distributed covariates with zero means and covariance matrix $\Sigma_X$, where the $(i,j)$th element of $\Sigma_X$ corresponds to $0.5^{|i-j|}$.
+The unobserved terms $U_D, U_M, U_Y, U_{MY}$ are standard normally distributed and independent of each other and of $X$, which is a vector of $p$ normally distributed covariates with zero means and covariance matrix $\Sigma_X$, where the $(i,j)$th element of $\Sigma_X$ corresponds to $0.5^{|i-j|}$.
 The coefficient vector $\beta$ gauges the effects of the covariates on $Y$, $M$, and $D$, quantifying the degree of confounding due to observables.
 The $i$th element of $\beta$ is set to $0.5/i^2$ for $i=1,\ldots,p$, implying a quadratic decay in the relevance of any additional covariate $i$ for confounding.
+Crucially, in design \eqref{sim1} the confounder $U_{MY}$ enters only $M$ and $Y$, so $\delta$ isolates mediator-outcome confounding without spilling into $D$; this ensures that Assumption \ref{A4} continues to hold for all values of $(\delta,\gamma)$ used below.

+To facilitate the interpretation of the violation parameters, we anchor each of them to a standard sensitivity-analysis quantity.
+For the confounding loading $\delta$ (and analogously for $\lambda$ and $\theta$ in design \eqref{sim2}), the value $\rho$ corresponds to a partial $R^2$ of the unobserved confounder in the affected equation, conditional on the other regressors, equal to $\rho^2 / (1 + \rho^2)$.
+This is the quantity used as the basis of the sensitivity-analysis framework of \citet{cinelli2020}.
+For the direct-effect parameter $\gamma$, the corresponding interpretable quantity is the fraction of the total average treatment effect that bypasses the mediator: $\gamma / (0.5 + \gamma)$, since under design \eqref{sim1} the total ATE equals $0.5 + \gamma$.
+The values $\delta = 0.5$ and $\gamma = 0.125$ used in our main simulations both correspond to a violation strength of $20\%$ on their respective natural scales: a confounder explaining $20\%$ of the residual variation of the affected variable, or a direct effect accounting for $20\%$ of the total ATE.
+This anchoring places our chosen magnitudes within the range of empirical applications considered by \citet{cinelli2020} in their flagship benchmarking exercise.

 Our study comprises 1000 simulations for each of two distinct sample sizes \( n \) consisting of 1000 and 4000 observations respectively, with the number of covariates \( p \) set to 200.
 To test the null hypothesis \eqref{nullhyp1}, we estimate the conditional means $\mu(M,X,1)$ and $\mu(M,X,0)$ as well as the propensity score $p(M,X)$ involved in the score function \eqref{score3} using lasso regression via the \texttt{SuperLearner} package in \textsf{R}.
 Other machine learning methods, such as random forests, gradient boosting, or ensemble learners, could alternatively be employed, provided they satisfy the convergence rate requirements outlined in Section \ref{testing}.
 We utilize 5-fold cross-fitting and trim observations with propensity scores below 0.05 or above 0.95 to prevent inflation of the inverse probability weights.